 Joe Marler cleared to rejoin England squad after self-isolation

-The veteran prop is now set to be available for England Guinness Six Nations opener against Scotland on Saturday.
+The veteran prop is now set to be available for England’s Six Nations opener against Scotland on Saturday

 Marler tested positive for Covid a week ago, threatening his involvement in Saturday’s trip to Murrayfield, but he has now left self-isolation.